expanduc/pyconuy/docs/api.rst

 audio_bitdepth
    Bitdepth of the provided raw audio data.
 Only '16'. audio_channels
    How much audio channels do this raw audio data have.
-Only '1' channel is supported. audio_sent_frames
+Only '1' channel is supported in this version. audio_sent_frames
    How many frames are you sending in this chunk. task_id
    Optional task id, used to reference different requests with different sequences.

 Appended files
    Binary audio data must be issued with a filename 'file'.